By Caroline Humer and Esha Dey

 Actavis expects the deal to add to its profits in the double-digit percentages in 2015 and 2016, including about $1 billion in tax and operating savings.
 The tax savings are about 10 percent of that, or $100 million, Actavis said.

-Forest, which is based in New York and which had a tax rate of 19.5 percent in its most recent quarter, will pay the combined company's estimated 16 percent rate.
+New York-based Forest, which had a tax rate of 19.5 percent in its most recent quarter, will pay the combined company's estimated 16 percent rate.
 Actavis' purchase of Warner Chilcott last year and move to Dublin helped lower its tax rate from around 28 percent to 17 percent.

 The addition of Forest will boost specialty drugs to represent about 50 percent of combined company revenue, estimated at about $15 billion.
 North American specialty pharmaceuticals comprise about 30 percent of Actavis' stand-alone revenue now, the company said.